 The Higher Education Reference Models provide standardized business and data architectures that communicate a generalized view of how higher education institutions are organized and the information they use.
-First published in 2016, the CAUDIT Higher Education Reference Models are now being used by more than three hundred institutions around the world.
-Gartner has recognised the CAUDIT reference models as "one of the most mature business capability models for higher education".
+First published in 2016, the CAUDIT Higher Education Reference Models are now being used by more than five hundred institutions around the world.

-The reference models are governed and continue to be developed by the CAUDIT Higher Education Reference Models Working Group, with active collaboration and contributions from corresponding groups in EDUCAUSE and UCISA.
+The reference models are governed and continue to be developed by the CAUDIT Higher Education Reference Models (HERM) Working Group, with active collaboration and contributions from corresponding groups in EDUCAUSE (particularly through the Enterprise, Business, and Technical Architects Community Group, ITANA), UCISA (United Kingdom), and EUNIS (Europe).

 These reference models help institutions to: